-These grants are intended to provide an incentive to individuals to make a two-year commitment to lower Manhattan.
-This two-year commitment by residents stabilizes the residential communities adversely impacted by the September 11th tragedy and recognizes the value of the burdens and costs that may be connected with living in lower Manhattan as it remains a designated disaster area and rebuilding commences.
-In addition, the minimum grant amounts are intended to compensate those residents who incurred or will incur extra expenses because of the continuing effects of the September 11, 2001 disaster.
-The minimum grant amounts (\$4,000 per unit in Zone 1 and \$2,000 per unit in Zone 2) are expected to be reasonably commensurate with the extra reasonable and necessary personal, living, or family expenses that grant recipients have incurred or will incur as a result of the September 11, 2001 disaster, from the time they commenced residing in Zone 1 or Zone 2 through the second anniversary after the initial grant payment is made, excluding personal, living, or family expenses that are reimbursed from other sources, including FEMA and private insurance.
+These grants were intended to provide an incentive to individuals to make a two-year commitment to lower Manhattan.
+This two-year commitment by residents stabilized the residential communities adversely impacted by the September 11th tragedy and recognized the value of the burdens and costs that may have been connected with living in lower Manhattan as it remained a designated disaster area and rebuilding commenced.
+In addition, the minimum grant amounts were intended to compensate those residents who incurred or will incur extra expenses because of the continuing effects of the September 11, 2001 disaster.
+The minimum grant amounts (\$4,000 per unit in Zone 1 and \$2,000 per unit in Zone 2) were expected to be reasonably commensurate with the extra reasonable and necessary personal, living, or family expenses that grant recipients had incurred or would incur as a result of the September 11, 2001 disaster, from the time they commenced residing in Zone 1 or Zone 2 through the second anniversary after the initial grant payment was made, excluding personal, living, or family expenses that were reimbursed from other sources, including FEMA and private insurance.

-- 1. Rental units and owner occupied housing within Zone 1 (Zone 1 is defined as the area south of Chambers Street and west of Nassau and Broad Streets, including all buildings which face on those streets and the entirety of Battery Park City) will be eligible for a grant of 30% of the monthly rent (or mortgage payments, plus maintenance costs and real estate and related taxes for owner occupied units), up to \$12,000 over two years.
-The Plan provides a minimum grant of \$4,000 per assisted unit over two years. - 2.
-Rental units and owner occupied housing within Zone 2 (Zone 2 is defined as the area outside Zone 1 but south of Canal Street and southwest of Rutgers Street, including all buildings which face on those streets) will be eligible for a grant of 30% of the monthly rent (or mortgage payments, plus maintenance costs and real estate and related taxes for owner
+- 1. Rental units and owner occupied housing within Zone 1 (Zone 1 is defined as the area south of Chambers Street and west of Nassau and Broad Streets, including all buildings which face on those streets and the entirety of Battery Park City) were eligible for a grant of 30% of the monthly rent (or mortgage payments, plus maintenance costs and real estate and related taxes for owner occupied units), up to \$12,000 over two years.
+The Plan provided a minimum grant of \$4,000 per assisted unit over two years. - 2.
+Rental units and owner occupied housing within Zone 2 (Zone 2 is defined as the area outside Zone 1 but south of Canal Street and southwest of Rutgers Street, including all buildings which face on those streets) were eligible for a grant of 30% of the monthly rent (or mortgage payments, plus maintenance costs and real estate and related taxes for owner occupied units), up to \$6,000 over two years.
+The Plan provided a minimum grant of \$2,000 per assisted unit over two years.